Flytre/verusfmt/README.md

 ## Running End-To-End

+Choose or add an experiment config ./configs run `python runExperiment.py configs/experiment.json` The output will be found in ./experiment_logs/experiment_summary.csv

+### Running manually

 The python script `./src/runSMarTPeek.py [verus file]` will run verus on the target verus file.
 If the verification fails, it will then run this tool to finitize the specified verus file.
 After the finitization is complete, verus will again be run on the finite representation.

 To run this: